MichaelRafferty/ConTroll/System-Documents-and-Coding-Standards/Configuration-File-Format-and-Usage.md

 - all lower case
 - mnemonic of what is in that section
 - be preceeded by  an empty (blank) line for readability
+- optionally preceeded by a label comment: ;;;;; descriptive lable for this section for web editing of the file

 ### Parameters
        param=value ; optional comment